English not your home language? No problem!

 Our school council consists of members from every class in the school.
 They meet regularly and work closely with the Assistant Heads and the Headteacher to ensure that pupils’ views are listened to and considered through the school year.

 The views of our SEND children at Loughton Manor First School are very important to us.
 Once per half term their views are sought ranging from our youngest up to our seven year olds.
 A range of questions are asked (re-worded for different age groups) or answered on their behalf by their parent or teacher if it is felt the child is unable to answer.
+Photos of the children engaging in their learning are used to help in gaining their views.

 We always involve any child with an EHCP in their annual review.
 What this will actually mean will vary according to the child’s age and their Special Educational Needs.
 At this young age, participation is usually the gathering of pupil voice (as above).
 Regardless of whether the child attends the meeting, their views will be sought and recorded before the meeting.
 The child will record their thoughts, wishes and feelings in an appropriate way depending on their capability.
 This process will be supported by an adult that has worked closely with the child.
 These views will then be shared during the meeting.